Should there be connection problems that do not occur with a direct connection

 Hint: In some cases, the USB port's standby behavior may be changed by jumper on the motherboard or by a BIOS/UEFI setup - please consult the manual!

 - Master voltage from PS/2: PS/2 ports could be used to provide switching voltage to the LAN-Priority-Switch.
 The respective pins are 3+4 on the PS/2 Mini-DIN socket.
 Don't feel pleased too quickly.
 In many cases, the voltage at PS/2 ports does not disappear after computer has shutdown.
 This may be due to the important feature of "wake-up" by keyboard or mouse, which needs some electrical power for these peripherals to be able to send any signal to the mainboard.
 You may easily check what's the case: Plug an optical mouse to PS/2 and observe the mouse's LED after system shutdown.
 When it keeps on lighting, we got permanent PS/2 power and therefore PS/2 is unfortunately no option for the LAN-Priority-Switch.
-Yet, there is a (low) chance that something may be changed via BIOS settings.
+There is a chance that something may be changed via BIOS settings.
 Look for options like "wake on Keyboard", deactivate them and see what will happen after the next bootup-and-shutdown cycle.